dupgit/cloud-image-download/README.md

 - `image_name_cleanse` as an array of Regex string to filter out the images (the images to download should not match any of those strings),
-- `normalize` is a string that will be used as a tmeplate to normalize the filename of the saved image.
+- `normalize` is a string that will be used as a template to normalize the filename of the saved image.
 You can use `{version}`, `{date}` and `{after_version}` modifiers in this string to customize the image name after these variable.